ahmetdurmus/FlappyBird/README.md

 # FlappyBird
-React Native ile react-native-game-engine ve MatterJs kütüphaneleri kullanılarak FlappyBird oyunu
+FlappyBird game with react native using react-native-game-engine and MatterJs libraries